Questions To Ask a Cocker Spaniel Breeder BEFORE Buying Your Puppy

-Don't worry if you're unsure what kind of questions to ask your shortlisted Cocker Spaniel breeders because we've done all the work for you.
-The questions listed below will help you sound knowledgeable and show you to be a responsible dog owner.
+Don't worry if you're unsure what questions to ask your shortlisted Cocker Spaniel breeders because I've done all the work for you.

 Seven beautiful golden cocker spaniel puppies, very sleepy, lying in a row.
 The background is lilac.Seven adorable cocker spaniel puppies!